KyrillL1/google-assistant-integration/README.md

 # Overview
 Communicate with the gAssistant in written and spoken form.
 This is a simplified version of google's [gRPC assistant service](https://developers.google.com/assistant/sdk/guides/service/python/).
+This is an instruction for the Python Language.
+For other languages, please check the link above.

 # SetUp
 Do the following steps to setup the enviroment: